 “Voicing Masculinity.”
 Blacktino Queer Performance.
 Eds.
 E. Patrick Johnson and Ramón H. Rivera-Servera.
 Duke University Press, 2016.

 “The Elusive Truth: Intercultural Music Exchange in ‘Addictive.’”
 Interculturalism: Exploring Critical Issues.
 Eds.
 Dianne Powell and Fiona Sze.
 Oxford: Inter-Disciplinary Press, 2004, pg.
 83-86.

 “Intercultural and interracial music.”
 Encyclopedia of American Music and Culture.
 Ed.
 Jacqueline Edmondson.
 ABC-CLIO, 2013.

-I have given talks, guest lectures, and keynote addresses at conferences and institutions including: Society for Ethnomusicology (SEM), Performance Studies International (PSi), American Studies Association (ASA), Association for Theatre in Higher Education (ATHE), Society for American Music (SAM), International Conference of the Collegium for African American Research (CAAR), Association of Asian American Studies (AAAS), Heidelberg University Center for American Studies, Society for Multi-Ethnic Studies: Europe and and the Americas (MESEA), Japan Black Studies Association (JBSA), Northwestern University, University of Chicago, DePaul University, Northpark Universty, UC San Diego, University of Oregon, UC Santa Cruz, Colorado College, Harvard University, University of Denver, University of Texas at Austin, UC San Diego, University of Pennsylvania, and University of Wisconsin-Madison.
+I have given talks, guest lectures, and keynote addresses at conferences and institutions including: Society for Ethnomusicology (SEM), Performance Studies International (PSi), American Studies Association (ASA), Association for Theatre in Higher Education (ATHE), Society for American Music (SAM), International Conference of the Collegium for African American Research (CAAR), Association of Asian American Studies (AAAS), Heidelberg University Center for American Studies, Society for Multi-Ethnic Studies: Europe and and the Americas (MESEA), Japan Black Studies Association (JBSA), Northwestern University, University of Chicago, DePaul University, Northpark Universty, UC San Diego, University of Oregon, UC Santa Cruz, Colorado College, Harvard University, University of Denver, University of Texas at Austin, UC San Diego, University of Pennsylvania, Stanford University, and University of Wisconsin-Madison.

 B.A.
 (Music and Drama), Colorado College, 2000